camunda/camunda-docs/docs/guides/message-correlation.md

 ![message correlation workflow](img/message-correlation-workflow.png)

-Use [Camunda Modeler](https://camunda.com/download/modeler/) to open the [test-messaging](https://github.com/jwulf/zeebe-message-correlation/bpmn/test-messaging.bpmn) file in [this project](https://github.com/jwulf/zeebe-message-correlation).
+Use [Camunda Modeler](https://camunda.com/download/modeler/) to open the [test-messaging](https://github.com/jwulf/zeebe-message-correlation/bpmn/test-messaging.bpmn) file in [this GitHub project](https://github.com/jwulf/zeebe-message-correlation).

 Click on the intermediate message catch event to see how it is configured: